desinni/desinni.github.io/README.md

 #Host Website on GitHub

-https://desinni.github.io/_page-name_ will run the page
+https://desinni.github.io/page-name add wanted _page-name_ and this will run the page